Yuelioi/docs-v3/Ue/blueprint/en/Variables/Get a reference to self.md

 ---
-display_name: Get a reference to self
+title: Get a reference to self
 order: 1
 ---
 ## Navigation